Back to Electronics

 After extensively testing dozens of privacy-focused smart home devices, I've discovered that the best systems combine three essential elements: physical privacy controls, visual transparency, and local data processing.
 Here's how to build a smart home that respects your privacy without sacrificing functionality.

-"I thought I was being smart," Sarah, a mother of two from Portland, recalls with a shiver.
+"I thought I was being smart," Rachel, a mother of two from Portland, recalls with a shiver.
 "I installed doorbell cameras, indoor cameras for the kids' rooms, even a camera in the living room.
 Then I read the news: a major security camera company had been breached, and employees could access customer footage."

-That night, Sarah couldn't sleep.
+That night, Rachel couldn't sleep.
 Every camera in her home felt like an unwanted guest.
 "I unplugged everything," she says.
 "But I still needed security.
 That's when I discovered privacy-first smart cameras with physical shutters.
 Now I control exactly when my cameras can see—not some hacker or company employee."

 The transformation?
 "I sleep soundly knowing my family's private moments stay private.
 The physical shutter on my Arlo camera gives me peace of mind no software setting ever could.
 When the shutter is closed, there's literally no way for anyone to see inside my home."